Arizona Apostille Services — Fast & Simple Mail-In Processing

 Turnaround Time:

 Typically 3–6 weeks after we receive your documents, depending on document type, state workload, and shipping method.
-Expedited service may reduce overall turnaround time.

-Apostilles are used for documents going to countries that are members of the Hague Apostille Convention.
-If your destination country is not a member, additional authentication may be required.
-We confirm the correct process based on the destination country.
+Apostilles are used for documents going to countries that are parties to the Hague Apostille Convention.
+If the destination country is not part of the Hague Convention, Arizona issues a Certificate of Authentication instead.

 Yes.
 We strongly recommend a document review first.
 You can send a photo or scan, and we will confirm requirements so you know exactly what to send and can avoid delays or rejections.